Bias Incidents & Hate Crimes

 - Melani McGuire, Director of Compensation and Performance Management

-- Josh McIntosh, Vice President for Student Affairs and Dean of Students
+- Josh McIntosh, Vice President for Campus Life and Dean of Students

 - Paul Menice, Interim Director of Security and Campus Safety